 So global warming was not beyond the limits of his imagination.
-Later I want to come back to the theme of the forest.
-In the same year Nietzsche read and annotated books on human geography, notably Friedrich Ratzel's Anthropo-Geographie (1882).
+Later I will return to the theme of the forest.
+Also in 1882 Nietzsche read and annotated books on human geography, notably Friedrich Ratzel's Anthropo-Geographie.

-There's another warning about the Earth in the Zarathustra chapter "Von grosse Ereignisse," where Nietzsche's hero tells the fire-hound "The Earth...has a skin; and this skin has diseases.
-One of these diseases is called, for example, 'humanity.'"
+There's another warning about the Earth in Zarathustra's chapter "Von grosse Ereignisse," where Nietzsche's hero tells the fire-hound "The Earth...has a skin; and this skin has diseases.
+One of these diseases is called, for example, 'humanity."

-Now, we might say the skin-disease has so spread and embedded itself that the scarring is irreversible.
+Now the skin-disease has so spread and embedded itself that the scarring is irreversible.
 Geologists name our era the Anthropocene.
-If humans were to disappear, whether swiftly or slowly, alien geologists, millions of years in the future, would still observe the Anthropocenic stratum that had been added to the others that it covers and mingles with.
-They would find evidence of the sixth great extinction of life and nuclear explosions.
+If humans were to disappear, alien geologists millions of years from now, would still observe the Anthropocenic stratum added to the others that it covers and mingles with, including evidence of the sixth great extinction and nuclear explosions.

 In great contrast, the myth of the halcyon celebrates a supremely calm, nurturing, atmospheric surround.
 About thirty years ago I explored some ways in which this story haunted Nietzsche.
-He re-introduced the word "halkyonisch" into German after a lapse of two hundred years or so.
+He reintroduced the word "halkyonisch" into German after a lapse of two hundred years or so.
 He said that we'd fail to understand Also sprach Zarathustra unless we heard its halcyon tone.
-Tonight I want to try to think about Nietzsche's ideas of time and history, both in terms of this embedded halcyon mythos and in relation to the Anthropocene, which he did not see coming but might have been able to comprehend with his philosophical and imaginative resources.
+Here I want to try to think about Nietzsche's ideas of time and history, in terms of both this embedded halcyon mythos and in relation to the Anthropocene, which he did not see coming but might have been able to comprehend with his philosophical and imaginative resources.

-First, then, briefly to the story.
-I don't need to remind you of Alcyone's sad narrative, her transformation along with her husband Ceyx into sea-birds, and the remarkable peace settling down on the Mediterranean at the winter solstice while she hatches her eggs in the amazing floating nest -- which some of antiquity's greatest minds testify to having examined.
+First, briefly to the story.
+I don't need to remind you of Alcyone's sad narrative, her transformation along with her husband Ceyx into sea-birds, and the remarkable peace settling down on the Mediterranean at the winter solstice while she hatches eggs in her amazing floating nest - which some of antiquity's greatest minds say they saw.
 Ovid's Metamorphoses gives the fullest account.
-This is one of the poet's many stories showing "bodies transformed into other bodies," humans into animals or plants.
+It's one of the poet's many stories showing "bodies transformed into other bodies," humans into animals or plants.
 This may be punishment, reward, or compensation.
-Sometimes, as with Alcyone or Daphne's re-embodiment as a tree, the transformation is a way of saving the person from death, rape, or other dangers.
-We might see a proto-evolutionary theme in Ovid, a poetic affirmation of the entanglement of humans with other life-forms.
-Before the Abrahamic monotheisms persuaded much of the world that humans were absolutely different from all other forms of life, pagans like Pythagoras, Empedocles, and Ovid intuited that these barriers are permeable.
+Sometimes, as with Alcyone or Daphne's re-embodiment as a tree, the transformation saves the person from death, rape, or other dangers.
+There's a proto-evolutionary theme in Ovid, a poetic affirmation of human entanglement with other life-forms.
+Before the Abrahamic monotheisms persuaded so many that humans were absolutely different from all other forms of life, pagans like Pythagoras, Empedocles, and Ovid intuited that these barriers are permeable.
 Evolutionary theory confirmed this, showing life forms morphing into new species, although gradually, without divine intervention.
 The gods' agency has been replaced by DNA.
-Humans can't be instantly transformed into mice, but we share 97% of our DNA with these rodents, who've become excellent subjects for testing medications that we might use ourselves.
-According to a novelist I'll soon be discussing "myths are basic truths twisted into mnemonics" (Overstory 162).
+Humans can't be transformed into mice, but we share 97% of our DNA with these rodents, who've become excellent subjects for testing medications we might use ourselves.
+According to the novelist I'll soon discuss "myths are basic truths twisted into mnemonics" (O 162).